ionide/ionide-atom-fsharp/README.md

 - Auto completions.
 - Error highlighting and error list in bottom panel.
 - Tooltips.
-- Support for scrip files or F# projects
+- Support for script files or F# projects